Compliments of Our Law Firm,

 Written By: The American Academy of Estate Planning Attorneys

-Across the nation, about half of all seniors who require nursing home care depend on Medicaid to cover the cost of that care.
-Medicaid, however, has both income and asset tests that must be satisfied before a senior will be approved for benefits.
+Across the nation, about half of all seniors who require nursing home care depend on Medi-Cal to cover the cost of that care.
+Medi-Cal, however, has both income and asset tests that must be satisfied before a senior will be approved for benefits.
 If the applicant’s assets exceed the limit, the applicant will be told to “spend-down” the excess assets in order to reach the asset limit (typically $2,000 for an individual).
 One “helpful” piece of advice often given to seniors in this situation is to purchase a funeral plan as a way to spend-down assets.
 After all, if you don’t already have a plan you will use it eventually and funeral plans are considered exempt assets, right?
 Not always.

 The Need to Spend-Down